jack-GW/personal-site/README.md

-html i wrote for a personal wesbite
+simple html i wrote for a personal wesbite